TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 <br>

 ### **Feb 2021 public preview limitations**
-Currentl, the point-in-time restore functionality is in public preview and has the following limitations:
+Currently, the point-in-time restore functionality is in public preview and has the following limitations:
 - Only Azure Cosmos DB APIs for SQL and MongoDB are supported for continuous backup.
 Cassandra, Table, and Gremlin APIs are not yet supported.
 - An existing account with default periodic backup policy cannot be converted to use continuous backup mode
 - Azure sovereign and Azure Government cloud regions not yet supported